Money for Highways

 Roads made of stone or timber date to around 4000 BC and tolls existed as long ago as the 7th century B.C.
 The Romans perfected early road-building techniques to defend an empire that extended from Britain to Egypt.
 The same need to move troops and weapons quickly was cited by U.S. President Dwight D. Eisenhower when he argued for an interstate highway system.
 Congress approved it in 1956; the first project started construction six weeks after the bill was signed.
 By 1980, 40,000 miles of interstate highways were open and this has now grown to about 47,000 miles.
 The Highway Trust Fund was begun in 1956 to set money aside for roads, bridges and transit systems.
 At first, fuel taxes made up all its revenue.
-Now they contribute about 65 percent, with Congress usually deciding to make up the difference out of the general budget.
+Now they contribute about 65 percent, with Congress usually making up the difference out of the general budget.
 The U.S. currently charges 18.4 cents per gallon of gasoline and 24.4 cents for diesel — far less than many other countries.
 These taxes aren’t adjusted for inflation and haven’t been raised since 1993, when their buying power was almost double.
 U.S. federal tax dollars pay about 27 percent of transportation construction and maintenance; states pay the rest.
-President Barack Obama has kept a promise not to support a higher gas tax even as he calls for spending more on infrastructure.
+President Barack Obama kept a promise not to support a higher gas tax even as he called for spending more on infrastructure.

 The Reference Shelf

 - The U.S. Federal Highway Administration details the history of the federal gas tax.

 - Interactive explainer from the U.S. Chamber of Commerce, the American Trucking Associations and AAA makes the case for raising the gas tax.

 - The Library of Congress looks at how various countries finance roads.

 - The U.S. Congressional Budget Office’s proposals for making federal highway spending more productive.